Saint Louis Zoo: The Wild

-The Wild is home to Grizzly Ridge, Polar Bear Point, Conservation Carousel, Fragile Forest, Jungle of the Apes, and Penguin and Puffin Coast.
-Polar Bear Point features a polar bear called Kali.
-Two grizzly bears named Huck and Finn arrived for the opening of Grizzly Ridge in 2017.
-The Fragile Forest and Jungle of the Apes features gorillas, chimpanzees and orangutans in a naturalized outdoor setting.
-Penguin and Puffin Coast displays a variety of water birds including Magellanic penguins, king penguins, southern rockhopper penguins, gentoo penguins, horned puffins, tufted puffins, and king eiders.
-Individual habitats for red pandas and black-tailed prairie dogs are also in The Wild.
+The Wild is home to Grizzly Ridge, McDonnell Polar Bear Point, Fragile Forest, Jungle of the Apes, and Penguin and Puffin Coast.

+McDonnell Polar Bear Point features twin brother polar bears named Kallu and Kallik.
+The two replaced Polar Bear Point's original resident, the wild rescue bear Kali, following his 2025 transfer to the Toledo Zoo and Aquarium.
+Kali had spent ten years in St. Louis.
+Two grizzly bears, also siblings, named Huck and Finley arrived for the opening of Grizzly Ridge in 2017.

+The Fragile Forest features Western lowland gorilla, chimpanzee, and Sumatran orangutan in a naturalized outdoor setting.
+In colder weather, the apes are free to move into the connected Jungle of the Apes, where guests are able to view them indoors.

+Penguin and Puffin Coast displays a variety of water birds including the gentoo penguin, horned puffin, Humboldt penguin, king penguin, Southern rockhopper penguin, and tufted puffin.

+The red panda and black-tailed prairie dog are also officially displayed in The Wild, though their habitats are more visible from Lakeside Crossing.

 Historic Hill

-Historic Hill contains Bird House, Bird Garden, Sea Lion Sound, Herpetarium, Chain of Lakes, Flight Cage and Cypress Swamp, Primate House, and Primate Canopy Trails.
+Historic Hill contains the Bird House, Bird Garden, Herpetarium, Flight Cage and Cypress Swamp, Primate House, and Primate Canopy Trails.
 The Bird House features birds as varied as bald eagle, rhinoceros hornbill, hyacinth macaw, burrowing owl, toco toucan, Cape thick-knee, golden pheasant, kookaburra, Mariana fruit-dove, king vulture, horned guan, superb starling, tawny frogmouth, congo peafowl, and the Guam kingfisher, which is extinct in the wild.
 The Bird Garden contains outdoor bird enclosures.

-Sea Lion Sound provides an underwater viewing tunnel of California sea lions and three harbor seals.
-The herpetarium houses most of the zoo's reptiles and amphibians, including the critically endangered Jamaican iguana, Chinese alligator, McCord's box turtle, Panamanian golden frog, and Arakan forest turtle.
+The Herpetarium houses most of the zoo's reptiles and amphibians, including the critically endangered Jamaican iguana, Chinese alligator, McCord's box turtle, Panamanian golden frog, and Arakan forest turtle.
 Other species include the Komodo dragon, green anaconda, mountain chicken, spotted turtle, false gharial, king cobra, Gila monster, frill-necked lizard, Aldabra giant tortoise, tuatara, reticulated python, tiger salamander, three-toed amphiuma, pancake tortoise, and over two dozen species of pit vipers from around the world.
-The Chain of Lakes is a series of small enclosures between the Bird House and the Herpetarium and Primate House, where the zoo's North American river otters and alligator snapping turtles reside.

 In 1904, the Flight Cage was the largest bird cage ever built, and is still one of the world's largest free-flight aviaries at 228 ft long, 84 ft wide, and 50 ft high.
-The Cypress Swamp is dedicated to North American birds found it the cypress swamps of the southern Mississippi River.
+The Cypress Swamp is dedicated to North American birds found in the cypress swamps of the southern Mississippi River.
 Among the birds in the aviary are black-crowned night heron, blue-winged teal, bufflehead duck, cattle egret, double-crested cormorant, great egret, wood duck, northern bobwhite, roseate spoonbill, snowy egret, and American white ibis.
 Primate House and Primate Canopy Trails is home to the zoo's monkeys and lemurs.
 Species included are Allen's swamp monkey, Coquerel's sifaka, cotton-top tamarin, black-and-white colobus monkey, mongoose lemur, ring-tailed lemur, spectacled langur, and white-faced saki.
+Primates have some freedom to move between indoor and outdoor enclosures as they prefer.